SwedbankPay/developer.swedbankpay.com/checkout-v3/modules-sdks/mobile-sdk/plain-webview.md

 When the `WebView` navigates to an http(s) url, your app should not simply start an Activity with the url, as that would usually mean opening the url in the browser.
 Instead, the Activity should only be started if it is not a browser.
-Since Android 11 there is an `Intent` [flag][android-flag-non-browser] that does exactly that.
+Since Android 11 there is an `Intent` [flag][android-flag-non-browser]{:target="_blank"} that does exactly that.
 On earlier versions, your app must first query the system about which app would be launched.
+Because of
-Because of [privacy enhancements][android-package-visibility] in Android 11, it is not possible to use this method on Android 11; you must use the non-browser flag instead.
+[privacy enhancements][android-package-visibility]{:target="_blank"} in Android 11, it is not possible to use this method on Android 11; you must use the non-browser flag instead.

 {:.code-view-header}
 **Android**